TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/5-Get-Blog-from-the-Repository.rst

 .. code-block:: php

     <?php
-    namespace MyVendor\BlogExample\Domain\Repository;
+    namespace FriendsOfTYPO3\BlogExample\Domain\Repository;

     class BlogRepository extends \TYPO3\CMS\Extbase\Persistence\Repository
     {

     }

-The code is not shortened.
-The ``BlogRepository`` simply does not have any own code since all methods which are used very often are already implemented in the parent class :php:`\TYPO3\CMS\Extbase\Persistence\Repository`.
-These functions are also available in all child classes.
-We call the method ``findAll()``, to retrieve all blog objects.
+The ``BlogRepository`` does not need any own code since all methods which are most commonly used are already implemented in the parent class :php:`\TYPO3\CMS\Extbase\Persistence\Repository`.
+In the controller, you saw the call to ``findAll()``, to retrieve all blog objects which is one of the methods available by default.

 .. note::